How You Damage Your Edges: Get Back and Maintain Healthy Edges

 You can even try mixing them to further enhance their properties.
 But first, do a spot test to see if you’ll experience an allergic reaction.

-How to get my edges back and keep them healthy
+How to get your edges back and keep them healthy

 Spoiler Alert!
 These aren’t quick fixes.
 You’ll have to be patient and stick to the plan if you want to see results.
 It will take some time for your edges to go back to their former glory.
 Especially if they’ve experienced years and years of damage.

-1. Be extra careful with your hair care routine- Conditioning and Moisturizing
+1. Be extra careful with your hair care routine - Condition and Moisturize

 You need to add a bit more effort and pay more attention to your edges.
 Do you have to buy special "edge conditioners"?